FrancisLau0711/C-Sharp-Calculator/README.md

 1. Create a Windows Form Apps(.Net Framework) project using Visual Studio.
 2. Clone the repository from Git Changes Tab.
 3. Run the program and try it out!
-4. If you want to modify the code, double click any button on the GUI screen,
+4. If you want to modify the code, double click on any button on the GUI screen.